 In 1876, Councillor Thomas Harley began promoting the idea that a limited half-tide road should be built around the rocks.
 This would provide a useable road from when the tide was half out until it was half in.
 High tides and Spring tides of around 14 feet (approx. 4.3 metres) were a major problem and it required a substantial amount of work to build a road above that level.
-Funding was a major problem, however, and it disappeared off the agenda.
+Funding was a significant problem, however, and it disappeared off the agenda.

 Haven Road (initially known as Beach Road) was finished in 1843 to provide access to the Port.
 Road widening was required to accommodate the railway line, which the Government was extending to the port and onto the wharf.
-To help keep down the cost the Council was allowed to use prison convicts, which no doubt paved the way to the extensive use of prison labour in the later construction of Rocks Road.
+To help keep down the cost the Council was allowed to use prison convicts, which no doubt paved the way for the extensive use of prison labour in the later construction of Rocks Road.
 In 1879 the road and low seawall of local granite blocks was built, connecting the town of Nelson with the Port.
-This extended to near the bottom of what is now Richardson Street and parts of this first wall can be seen today between the Marine Rescue Centre and the old Electricity Substation.
+This extended to near the bottom of what is now Richardson Street.
+Parts of this first wall can be seen today between the Marine Rescue Centre and the old Electricity Substation.

 In 1880, the mayor promoted the idea that starting a road around the rocks would relieve unemployment, which was rife, but no funds were available during the difficult economic times.
 It wasn’t until Francis Trask was elected in December 1890, that the road was back on the agenda.
 Mother Nature played her part.
 Tahuna Beach was originally a sandy island with the Waimea River flowing through today’s Back Beach.
 In 1875, it started to change its course and, by 1881, the old river channel was dry, which made the construction of a road around the rocks easier.